 MacBook Pro Defective Display Investigation:

-Migliaccio & Rathod LLP is currently investigating 2016-Present MacBook Pro models with the touchbar for defective screens that display a “stage lighting” effect.
+Migliaccio & Rathod LLP’s product liability lawyers in DC are currently investigating 2016-Present MacBook Pro models with the touchbar for defective screens that display a “stage lighting” effect.
 Owners have contended that the problem is caused by premature wear and tear on the computer’s ribbon cables that connect the display to a display controller board.
 Because the cables are part of the display, opening and closing the device adds to the stress placed on these cables, particularly to the backlight cable, that results in uneven backlighting along the bottom of the screen.
 At its worst, the computer will experience complete screen failure when opened beyond a certain angle.
 Once the problem manifests, owners maintain that it is impossible to replace the display cables without also replacing the screen, which is a $600 repair cost outside of warranty.

 Lenovo X1 Tablet Gen 3 Screen Scratching Investigation:

-Migliaccio & Rathod LLP is currently investigating the 3rd generation Lenovo X1 Tablet.
+Migliaccio & Rathod LLP’s product liability lawyers in DC are currently investigating the 3rd generation Lenovo X1 Tablet.
 Lenovo customers report that the coating on the tablet’s screen is prone to scuffing and scratching after limited use, from a few days to a month.
-The X1 Tablet supports an attachable keyboard and pen input, both of which contribute to the screen’s scuffing when the tablet is closed on top of the keyboard or when the pen is used, though customers also report that the coating peels off from touch inputs—a problem that runs counter to purchasing a tablet in the first place.
+The X1 Tablet supports an attachable keyboard and pen input, both of which contribute to the screen’s scuffing when the tablet is closed on top of the keyboard or when the pen is used, though customers also report to defective product attorneys that the coating peels off from touch inputs—a problem that runs counter to purchasing a tablet in the first place.
 Out of warranty, the repair costs around $800, but contributors to Lenovo’s Customer Support forum who have received replacement devices note that the replacements also manifest the same issue.

 Lenovo Flex 5 and 6 Screen Flickering Investigation: